zhuolin595/Group6/README.md

 # Group6
 This project studies the profitability of strawberry production in the United States.
+Our group did this together, so we shared the report and finished it together.
 We cleaned and organized the raw USDA data, then analyzed four main factors related to profit: acres bearing, price per CWT, production value, and utilized production.
 The goal was to understand how farm size, market price, output value, and actual sold production influence profit per acre.